Supercomputing and cloud facilities

 A new generation of computing systems with exascale capabilities is emerging, which promise improved energy efficiency.
 Changes are needed throughout the entire NWP processing chain if we are to exploit the new technologies that will lead to exascale capabilities.
 Key challenges include adapting computer codes to work efficiently on a range of novel computer architectures, improving data handling, and exploiting machine learning.

-ECMWF will also seek to minimise power consumption leading to both effective and efficient computation.
+We will also seek to minimise power consumption, leading to both effective and efficient computation.

-Find out more about our supercomputing facilities and how to access our computing facilities.
+Find out more about our supercomputing and cloud facilities and how to access our computing facilities.